Zylann/godot_voxel/doc/source/blocky_terrain.md

 ![Blender screenshot for face lining up with cube side](images/blender_face_cube_side.webp)

 The best format to use to export your meshes is OBJ.
 Godot imports this format by default as a mesh resource.
-Other formats are not suitable because Godot imports them as scenes, and `VoxelBlockyModel` resources require meshes, not scenes.
+Other formats are not suitable because Godot imports them as scenes, and `VoxelBlockyModelMesh` resources require meshes, not scenes.
 You can choose to export materials from here too, but it is recommended to do it in Godot because it allows you to re-use them.

 !!! note
 	A second material can be used in each model.
 This is useful if a given mesh needs both transparent and opaque parts.
 This works as usual, by having a mesh with two surfaces.
 However, face culling will still use properties of the model regardless.
 For example, if a model has opaque sides and is transparent in the middle, it may be defined as a non-transparent block, so when placed next to other opaque blocks, geometry of its sides will be culled.
 See (Transparency)[#transparency] section for more info.

-### Usage of voxel type IDs
+### Usage of voxel model IDs

 Voxel IDs defined in a `VoxelBlockyLibrary` are like tiles in a tilemap: for simple games, they can directly correspond to a type of block.
 However, you may want to avoid treating them directly this way over time.
 Instead, you may define your own list of block types, and each type can correspond to one, or multiple `VoxelBlockyModel` IDs.